Friday, December 23, 2011

 I remember this vaguely being in my radar back in the 90’s when The Wasp Factory was touted as a top 100 book of the century.
 But I wasn’t much of a reader back then, as I was busy either studying, making 16mm films or going to raves.
 When I spotted a cheap copy at my neighborhood thrift shop, I thought it would make a nice addition to my reading list.
 Of course, not being familiar with Iain Banks at all, I had always thought that The Wasp Factory was science fiction, confusing the fact that Iain Banks only uses Iain M. Banks for his sci fi work.
 Guess I only have myself to blame for tricking myself into reading a work of literary fiction!

 So I had to get used to the fact that the story was not about a strange boy in a futuristic dystopian world, but a strange boy living in a hippy homestead somewhere in rural Scotland sometime in the now.
-Then I had to get used to the fact that this odd, obese teenager (his name is Frank) had his wee-wee bitten off by a cantankerous dog when he was little and this traumatic event caused him to be a bit of a child serial killer, a phase which he outgrew when he reached his teens.
-Not only is Frank compulsively obsessed with death, he collects his bodily fluids and uses the dead animals he has killed for fantastic rituals which helps him deal with the fact that his wee-wee is gone and he will never grow to be a man.
+Then I had to get used to the fact that this odd, obese teenager (his name is Frank) had his wee-wee bitten off by a cantankerous dog when he was little and this traumatic event caused him to be a bit of a child serial killer, a phase he outgrew once he reached his teens.
+Not only is Frank compulsively obsessed with death, he collects his bodily fluids and uses the dead animals he's killed for fantastic rituals which helps him deal with the fact that his wee-wee is gone and he'll never grow to be a man.
 Frank lives with his eccentric and distant father, a former hippy now silently tormented by his own demons.
 Can’t blame the guy since all his sons have met unfortunate fates: one was killed when very young (secretly by Frank); the eldest went insane and has escaped from the asylum (again); and the remaining somewhat sane one (this be Frank) is an overweight eunuch living off the grid since the dad never bothered registering him at birth.

 "A silly, gloatingly sadistic and grisly yarn of a family of Scots lunatics... the lurid literary equivalent of a video nasty" (Sunday Express)